I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx-_client_controller_query_set_information_input.md

 `Size`

 Specifies the size, in bytes, of the <b>CLIENT_CONTROLLER_QUERY_SET_INFORMATION_INPUT</b> structure.

+`Flags`

+A set of flag bits that supply additional information about the type of attribute request indicated by the <b>RequestType</b> member.
+No flags are currently defined for the <b>Flags</b> member.

 ## Remarks
 The <i>InputBuffer</i> parameter of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh698241">CLIENT_QuerySetControllerInformation</a> function is a pointer to a <b>CLIENT_CONTROLLER_QUERY_SET_INFORMATION_INPUT</b> structure.